Saint Joan (play): Plot

 Shaw characterised Saint Joan as "A Chronicle Play in 6 Scenes and an Epilogue ".
 Joan, a simple peasant girl, claims to experience visions of Saint Margaret, Saint Catherine, and the archangel Michael, which she says were sent by God to guide her conduct.

 Scene 1 (23 February 1429): Robert de Baudricourt complains about the inability of the hens on his farm to produce eggs.
 Joan claims that her voices are telling her to lift the siege of Orléans, and to allow her several of his men for this purpose.
 Joan also says that she will crown the Dauphin in Reims Cathedral.
 Baudricourt ridicules Joan, but his Steward feels inspired by her words.
 Baudricourt eventually begins to feel the same sense of inspiration, and gives his consent to Joan.
 The Steward enters at the end of the scene to exclaim that the hens have begun to lay eggs again.
 Baudricourt interprets this as a sign from God of Joan's divine inspiration.

 Scene 2 (8 March 1429): Joan talks her way into being received at the court of the weak and vain Dauphin.
 There, she tells him that her voices have commanded her to help him become a true king by rallying his troops to drive out the English occupiers and restore France to greatness.
 Joan succeeds in doing this through her excellent powers of flattery, negotiation, leadership, and skill on the battlefield.

-Scene 3 (29 April 1429): Dunois and his page are waiting for the wind to turn so that he and his forces can lay siege to Orléans.
+Scene 3 (29 April 1429): Dunois and his page are waiting for the wind to turn so that he and his forces can lift the Siege of Orléans.
 Joan and Dunois commiserate, and Dunois attempts to explain to her more pragmatic realities of an attack, without the wind at their back.
 Her replies eventually inspire Dunois to rally the forces, and at the scene's end, the wind turns in their favour.

 Scene 4 (June 1429): Warwick and Stogumber discuss Joan's stunning series of victories.
 Joined by the Bishop of Beauvais, they are at a loss to explain her success.
 Stogumber decides Joan is a witch.
 Beauvais sees Joan as a threat to the Church, as she claims to receive instructions from God directly.
-He fears she wants to instill national pride in the people, which would undermine the Church's universal rule.
+He fears she wants to instil national pride in the people, which would undermine the Church's universal rule.
 Warwick thinks she wants to create a system in which the king is responsible to God only, ultimately stripping him and other feudal lords of their power.
 All agree that she must die.